Searching for Scholarships

 For study-abroad funding, contact schools of interest to see if they offer scholarships or other opportunities to international students.

-International search resources include:
+International search resources to find institutions and/or funding include:

 (If you discover a wonderful search resource, please share with the coordinator to benefit your fellow Lumberjacks!)